 This month a mega-merger was announced between Kroger and Albertsons that could have large ramifications for grocery shopping in American supermarkets while continuing the trend toward further consolidation.

-Our Blue Conundrum: The Oceans Are as Resilient as We Allow Them to Be
+Our Blue Conundrum: The Oceans Are As Resilient As We Allow Them to Be

-Our Blue Conundrum: The Oceans Are as Resilient as We Allow Them to Be
+Our Blue Conundrum: The Oceans Are As Resilient As We Allow Them to Be

 Several studies have detailed a dramatic drop in aquatic life, with dire projections in the years to come.
 It’s not all doom and gloom, though.
 Fish populations have an incredible ability to rebound at dramatic rates, but there’s a catch.